Overview

 Time commitment

-This is an In-person course that will require roughly 12 hours to complete.
+This is an in-person course that will require roughly 12 hours to complete.

 - 2 days of classroom teaching, 17-18 April 2023